 Welcome to this beautiful medieval Transylvanian town of Brasov; smack in the middle of the mountains, carefully balancing its large size and modern amenities with its small-town atmosphere, history and warmth.
-Whether you’re planning to visit for a few days or you want to stay a while, our local Brasov tour guides are here to help you prepare for an epic trip to Brasov.
+Whether you’re planning to visit for a few days or you want to stay a while, here’s how to prepare for an epic trip to Brasov.

 Brasov Airport is still a couple of years away from completion, so if you’re flying in, your best bets are to fly into Bucharest, Sibiu or Targu Mures International Airports and then take the train into Brasov.